 The Oldfields Difference

 As Maryland's oldest girls' boarding school and the first to teach girls science, Oldfields has been focusing on each girl's success for over 150 years.
 Our balanced approach to high academic standards combined with a caring, supportive environment makes our school a place where students reach their highest potential.
-The magic of Oldfields becomes clearer when you come for a visit ,but until then, learning more about these distinguishing characteristics is a good place to start!
+The magic of Oldfields becomes clearer when you come for a visit ,but until then, learn more about our new Head of School David Perfield.

 The structure of a day at Oldfields is unique, intentional and individualized.
 Created to emphasize effective learning, three 80-minute daily classes allow the girls to immerse themselves in and master each subject.
 Additionally, it allows the teachers to create dynamic classroom scenarios that engage the students.
 There is an hour between classes when teachers remain in their classrooms, ready and available to meet with students, allowing for extra learning support and other enrichment.
 This time gives them the opportunity to advocate for themselves and develop meaningful relationships with teachers.
 The similarity to a collegiate schedule and collegiate “office hours” helps them successfully transition into higher learning.
 This hour is also used for club meetings or even just down time when needed!